subzero10/visage-exercise/README.md

 - This repository contains two apps, part of an interview exercise.
 - The app is deployed on heroku.
 - The database is postgres.
 I used `sequelize` and `sequelize-cli` to create migrations and seed demo data.
-- There are tests for each project, to demonstrate understanding of test suites and how to write testable code.
+- There are tests for each project (albeit only a few), to demonstrate understanding of test suites and how to write testable code.
 - The bonus part of the exercise is done by tracking an upload source id (`fingerprintjs`), since I did not implement authentication.

 ### Start the apps locally: